OliverWisn/data_visualization/README.md

 ![python_repos_visual](https://user-images.githubusercontent.com/79323713/185683317-4cab7451-c6ad-446d-97d6-09e0b8579dea.png)

 ## Data Visualizations Summary:
-I have included the following data visualizations in the repository:
+I had included the following data visualizations in the repository:
 - Simple line plot and the scatter plot.
 - Visualization based on series of random decisions (random walk).
 - Simulation based on the series of the die rolling with the plotly